 Kamilaroi Guda Koalas

-Gunnedah’s koalas have been in serious decline since at least 2008 largely attributed to prolonged heatwaves in summer and drought.
-It is thought that with stressed and dehydrated animals, this may be influencing the rate of infections of chlamydia and therefore further population declines.
+Gunnedah’s koalas have been in serious decline since at least 2008, largely attributed to prolonged heatwaves in summer and drought.
+Coupled with the extreme weather, high rates of chlamydia infections have further decreased the population.

 This project is supported by North West Local Land Services, through funding from the Australian Government’s Environment Restoration Fund.